This easy gluten free fried rice has all the cozy takeout vibes you crave, but it's made with simple, wholesome ingredients right at home.

 Step by Step

-- In a small bowl, whisk together the coconut aminos, sesame oil, rice vinegar, salt, pepper, and ginger.
-Add it to the skillet and combine.
+- Step 4: In a small bowl, whisk together the coconut aminos, sesame oil, rice vinegar, salt, pepper, and ginger.
+Pour the sauce over the rice and toss until everything is evenly coated.

-- Push the rice to the edges of the skillet leaving a hole in the center of the pan.
+- Step 5: Push the rice to the edges of the pan, creating a well in the center.
+Pour the beaten eggs into the middle and let them sit for 1 to 2 minutes, then gently scramble them in the center of the pan.

-- Once the eggs are cooked, combine the scrambled egg with the rice and serve.
+- Step 6: Once the eggs are cooked, stir them into the rice until fully combined.

 Storing and reheating

-Let the rice cool completely and then store any leftover fried rice in an airtight container in the refrigerator for up to 4 days.
+Storing: Let the fried rice cool completely, then store it in an airtight container in the refrigerator for up to 4 days.

 Recipe